castle-games/castle-tutorials/1/text.md

 ![Initial new project](initial-created-project.png)

+If you don't see the pane along the bottom, you can click the toolbox icon to open it

 We're now ready to start writing some code!
-Open the 'main.lua' file under the project directory in your code editor and check out the current state of the code:
+Navigate to the project directory (you can click the 'Project Url' in the debug pane to do this easily) and then open the 'main.lua' file in your code editor and check out the current state of the code:

 ![Initial code](initial-code.png)